stoufa/Lockdowns-Impact-on-Air-Quality/README.md

 - `Date`: date when the lockdown began, null if no lockdown exists (`dd-mm-yyyy` format)
 - `Type`: type of lock down (Full, Partial or None)
 - `Reference`: URL Reference of the source of information.

+> We found out that this dataset is not enough, this is why we scraped data from the [COVID-19 lockdowns](https://en.wikipedia.org/wiki/COVID-19_lockdowns) Wikipedia article

 ## Contributing